Postdoctoral Physician Scientist Training

 Department of Pathology

-There are two pathways for the Pediatric Physician-Scientist Training Program (PPSTP):
+There is one pathway for the Pediatric Physician-Scientist Training Program (PPSTP):

-• Integrated research pathway: Three-year residency with two clinical years and one research year with 9-10 research months replacing clinical electives integrated into years 2-3.
-IRP participants must receive American Board of Pediatrics (ABP) approval prior to 9 months into a resident’s first year of residency.
+• Integrated Research Pathway: Three-year residency with two clinical years and an 8–9 month dedicated research period.
+Research months would replace clinical electives.
+IRP participants must receive American Board of Pediatrics (ABP) approval prior to 9 months into HO1 year.
 There is no formal integration with a fellowship program in this track.

 Financial support is available for research associated activities up to $5,000 per year based on each individual's needs and goals.
 PPSTP residents who continue on to subspecialty training at one of our fellowship programs or in the Medical Genetics Residency Program are eligible for research support of up to $15,000 per year during the research phase of their training and guaranteed salary support up to the level set by the House Office Association during research years.